glamboyosa/unkey-elixir-sdk/README.md

 # UnkeyElixirSdk

-[Unkey.dev](https://unkey.dev) Elixir Sdk for interacting with the platform programatically.
+[Unkey.dev](https://unkey.dev) Elixir SDK for interacting with the platform programatically.

 ## Installation

 The package can be installed from Hex PM by adding `unkey_elixir_sdk` to your list of dependencies in `mix.exs`:

+> Note: This project uses Elixir version `1.13`.

 ```elixir
 def deps do